danielfahy/neog_order_tracker/README.md

+# Order Tracker set up

+First we want to clean, migrate and seed the db

-rake db:drop db:create:all db:migrate db:seed
+`rake db:drop db:create:all db:migrate db:seed`

-rails server (look at all seed orders with default progress as normal) whenever --update-crontab --set environment='development' service cron start
+Using one terminal you can start the rails server look at all seed orders with default progress (normal) `rails server`

-# if you don't have linux or crontab is not working simply run
+If you have Linux & crontab installed you can set the jobs to run in the background.

+whenever --update-crontab --set environment='development' service cron start

+Alternatively you can just run the rake tasks manually

-`rake orders:status_updater` manually for status updates
+Bulk update all active orders `rake orders:status_updater`